Maximally reducible monodromy of bivariate hypergeometric systems: Bases in the solution space of the Horn system

 By Lemma~11 in~\cite{PST} and Theorem~\ref{thm:bivariateAtomicHorn} the number of fully supported Puiseux series solutions to the hypergeometric system ${\rm Horn}(\varphi)$ that converge in the domain ${\rm Log}^{-1} (M_i)$ equals

-(Observe that by our choice of the indices of summation all of the involved determinants are positive.)
+where~$k_{j}$ is the number of elements in the set of vectors $\{(a_1,b_1),\dots,(a_{m},b_m)\}$,that coincide with~$({\bar a}_j,{\bar b}_j)$.
+Observe that by our choice of the indices of summation all of the involved determinants are positive.
 To prove that $S_1=S_2$ we make use of the fact that these two sums have many common terms.
 Indeed, the sum of terms in~$S_1$ that are not present in~$S_2$ is given by

 Similarly, the sum of terms in~$S_2$ that are not present in~$S_1$ is given by